-Fundamentals of Blockchain Technology
+Fundamentals of Blockchain technology

 Definition and purpose of blockchain

-The blockchain It is a technology that records data and transactions in a digital format, ensuring transparency, security, and trust.
+The blockchain it is a technology that records data and transactions in a digital format, ensuring transparency, security and trust.
 Its main purpose is to eliminate intermediaries and guarantee the integrity of the information.

-Basic structure of blocks and records
+Basic structure of blocks and registers

 Interesting fact